weskempa-liferay/liferay-openai-demo-wizard/README.md

 Using this application you can quickly configure content for demo purposes.
 It uses Open AI's API and Node.js

-In this example app, you enter the name of a product and it outputs a product review, formatted in a very specific way in markdown.
 You can use this as a starting point to build purpose-built generative API functionality.

 Technologies used: